-Looking forward, the fall 2019 preliminary enrollment of 11,858 students will be a slight decline of 2 percent from the fall 2018 census primarily due to the decrease in graduate and high school student enrollments.
-The fall 2019 class did experience a record enrollment of entering freshmen of 2,069.
-The freshman class growth can be attributed to new enrollment strategies.
-The University continues to focus efforts on student success initiatives, student recruitment, and retention.
+Looking forward, the fall 2020 preliminary enrollment of 10,866 students was a decline from the fall 2019 census primarily due to the uncertainty presented by COVID-19 and parents and students assessing the landscape.
+Although the 2020 freshman class declined from the 2019 record, it is still ahead of the 2018 freshmen enrollment numbers.
+The University continues to focus efforts on student success initiatives, student recruitment, and retention in order to achieve enrollment projections.

 The University's overall financial position remains strong.
-The fiscal year ended June 30, 2019 marked an overall slight decrease in net assets of the University.
-However, Arkansas Tech remains optimistic with sustained enrollment, record number of degrees awarded, increased number of faculty, high-demand for academic programs, and improvements to facilities.
 We continue to strive for excellence and monitor our efforts to bring innovative programs to our students while we exercise prudent financial management.
-We remain optimistic for the University's operations during fiscal year 2019-20.
+We remain optimistic for the University's operations during fiscal year 2020-21.
 Management will continue to align resources and make adjustments as necessary to assure the continued financial integrity of Arkansas Tech University.